Lurker00/PhoneBook-sagevt/README.md

 * `su=true` - uses su to fork the worker process.
 Default: true (as the [workaround](#anyware-app-kills-the-applet-process-on-device-detach)).

 One more option that is only possible while the applet runs with su rights:
-* `disableHWOverlays=true` = turn Developer optiion "Disable HW Overlays" on.
+* `disableHWOverlays=true` = turn Developer option "Disable HW Overlays" on.
 Default: false.
 This option may be required if the selected screen resolution is higher than physical device screen resolution.

 Example of my `script.sh`:
 ```